mworlds/movingworlds/posts/Freedom-and-Culture.md

 ---
+title: "Freedom and Culture"
-title: Freedom and Culture: The Bicentenary of the Parliamentary Abolition of the Slave Trade
+title-override: "Freedom and Culture: The Bicentenary of the Parliamentary Abolition of the Slave Trade"
 date: '2007-9-01'
-description: ""
+description: "This issue celebrates the bicentenary of the parliamentary abolition of the slave trade.
+The essays, prose pieces and poetry remind us that only by re-engaging with the past and working through its traumas can we hope to refashion the future.
+The issue suggests that the significance of the 2007 commemorations must be that they (re)direct us to addressing the violent and corrupting realities of contemporary life."
 categories:
-  - 'volume/7'
+  - 'volumes/7'
   - 'issue'
 tags:
  - Shirley Chew